msainsburydale/NeuralEstimators.jl/CONTRIBUTING.md

 ## Adding a New Approximate Distribution

 **Interactive prototyping:**
-1. Define a custom struct subtyping `ApproximateDistribution`, for example, `struct MyDist <: ApproximateDistribution`.
+1. Define a custom `struct` subtyping `AbstractApproximateDistribution`, for example, `struct MyDist <: AbstractApproximateDistribution`.
 The fields of this struct should store anything needed to parameterise the distribution, including any neural network(s) used to condition the distribution on the learned summary statistics (e.g., an MLP mapping summary statistics directly to distributional parameters, or coupling blocks that accept summary statistics as a conditioning input as in a normalising flow).
 1. Define a convenience constructor with the signature: `MyDist(num_parameters::Integer, num_summaries::Integer; kwargs...)`.
 This ensures compatibility with `PosteriorEstimator`'s convenience constructor.
 1. `import NeuralEstimators: _logdensity, sampleposterior` and define methods:
    - `_logdensity(q::MyDist, θ::AbstractMatrix, t::AbstractMatrix)`: log-density of `q` evaluated at parameters `θ`, given summary statistics `t`.
    - `sampleposterior(q::MyDist, t::AbstractMatrix, N::Integer; device)`: draws `N` posterior samples from `q` given summary statistics `t`, where each column of `t` corresponds to an independent data set.
 1. Test the distribution by plugging it into a `PosteriorEstimator`, then train and assess the estimator to verify correctness.
 1. Write a docstring with a self-contained example that can be copy-pasted and run.

-Note that when defining an `ApproximateDistribution` for use with [Lux](https://lux.csail.mit.edu/stable/), the distribution does _not_ subtype `AbstractLuxLayer`, but its fields should be `AbstractLuxLayer`s.

 **Consolidating into the package:**
 1. Create `src/ApproximateDistributions/MyDist.jl` and move the above definitions into it.